3296Fall2020/projects-03-text-base-fighter/README.md

 A textbase fighter is perfect for some family friendly bonding between a boy and his dad. <br/>

+Darnell's Persona: <br/>
+Carl, Computer Science Student

+Carl is a college student who's majoring in computer science.
+Carl wants to learn more about Java and how different classes can come together to create a complete application.
+He picks Text Base Fighter as a project to study, because it has a clear and simple organizational structure.
+Carl finds value in Text Base Fighter as a tool to learn more about programming, rather than just being a game.

 ## Main Contributions and Project Features
 There are 3 main things that we, as a team, are planning to create in this project